Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

-The sets $\sfE_n$ appearing in the proof of Theorem \ref{thm:schiefermayr} turn out to be instrumental to the study of Widom factors in relation to real sets.
+The result follows by monotonicity of capacity with respect to set inclusion. \end{proof} The sets $\sfE_n$ appearing in the proof of Theorem \ref{thm:schiefermayr} turn out to be important to the study of Widom factors in relation to real sets.
 It is easy to see from Theorem \ref{thm:alternation_theorem} that $T_n^{\sfE} = T_n^{\sfE_n}$ in this case.
-The equilibrium measure on the set $\sfE_n$ admits an explicit representation, which will be instrumental for our later purposes, see also \cite{totik01}.
+We will return to this later.
+Totik has also proven an analogue of Theorem \ref{thm:csz_szego_lower_bound_equality} for the saturation of Schiefermayr's lower bound for real subsets.
+A new proof of the first part of the following theorem is provided in \cite{christiansen-simon-zinchenko-III}. \begin{theorem}[Totik (2011), (2014) \cite{totik11,totik14}] Let $\sfE\subset \R$ and fix $n\in \N$.
+Then